JaimeFine/Rust_Learning_Projects/bettergrep/README.md

 - **Original minigrep:** Supports only two search modes: a basic, case-sensitive search and a basic, case-insensitive search.

 - **The bettergrep:** Adds two completely new search modes: a strict, whole-word search and a case-insensitive strict search.
 This is a major usability improvement.
-Your program also includes a word count for the query, a feature not in the original.
+The program also includes a word count for the query, a feature not included in the original.

 ### Argument Handling

 - **Original minigrep:** The case-insensitive flag is handled by checking a separate environment variable (CASE_INSENSITIVE).
 This works but isn't as common or intuitive for users as command-line flags.

 - **The bettergrep:** All options are handled directly through standard command-line flags (--strict and --ignore-case).
 This is a much more idiomatic and user-friendly approach for command-line tools.
-Your use of a while let loop to process all optional flags is robust and professional.

 ### Code Structure and Design

 - **Original minigrep:** The program has two separate search functions (search and search_case_insensitive), which leads to some code duplication.

-- **The bettergrep:** You introduced a generic search_generic function that takes a closure.
-This is a key design improvement that shows a deep understanding of functional programming in Rust.
+- **The bettergrep:** Introduced a generic search_generic function that takes a closure.
 It eliminates duplicated code and makes the program more flexible and easier to maintain.
-You also use a SearchMethod enum to handle the different search types in a clean and type-safe way.
+There is also a SearchMethod enum to handle the different search types in a clean and type-safe way.

 ### Dependencies

 - **Original minigrep:** The program uses only the Rust standard library.

-- **The bettergrep:** You correctly identified that a "strict" search is best handled by a regular expression library and integrated the regex crate.
-This is a smart choice that allows you to leverage a powerful tool for a specific problem.
+- **The bettergrep:** Correctly identified that a "strict" search is best handled by a regular expression library and integrated the regex crate.

 ### Punctuation Handling

 - **Original minigrep:** It does not handle punctuation well for whole-word matching (since it doesn't have this feature).

-- **The bettergrep:** You correctly diagnosed the issue with punctuation and implemented a clean_text helper function to handle it.
-This shows excellent problem-solving skills and attention to detail.
+- **The bettergrep:** Correctly diagnosed the issue with punctuation and implemented a clean_text helper function to handle it.